Subawards

 A subrecipient conducts programmatic work within the research objectives of the prime award, retains programmatic control and discretion over how the work is carried out, and makes independent decisions regarding how to implement the requested activities.
 The subrecipient shall assign a lead investigator who will serve as the Principal Investigator (PI) at the subrecipient entity.
 The PI at the subrecipient entity typically commits a level of effort (salary) that is predetermined with the pass-through entity.
 Subrecipients may also charge other expenses in various categorical breakdown of costs, including but not limited to additional personnel, travel, equipment, materials and supplies, tuition, F&A, and other allowable costs.
 The subrecipient may produce publishable results or develop intellectual property derived from the project.
 The subrecipient institution must adhere to all regulations, flow-down terms, and applicable compliance requirements.

-A consultant is an individual or entity that is not affiliated with Florida Atlantic.
+A consultant is an individual or consulting firm that is not affiliated with Florida Atlantic.
 Consultants generally offer only advice or propose solutions to problems, but they do not direct, carry out, or implement solutions.
 Consultants can provide general oversight, expertise, or help design a portion of a study.
 Consultants are compensated by an hourly rate multiplied by a pre-determined maximum number of hours.
+A consulting services agreement is executed between FAU and the consultant.

 Note: A subaward should never be issued to an individual.